Speed and Quality

 So this oversaturated backhaul is a very common reason for why some people can stream HD during the day, but at night it’s SD-quality and pauses frequently due to low actual download bandwidth.
 This backhaul sag can have very large latencies as well as lower speed, so you get a double dose of bad quality.

 The final few hundred to few thousand feet of copper (DSL) or coax (cable) are the next link that can have an impact on both speed and quality.
 The rate at which the modem ‘syncs’ to the DSLAM can vary over time if there are poor quality junctions in the line, this leads to periods of ‘re-sync’ during which no traffic can pass, so the users sees this as a stall/pause.
 If the line is too noisy or there are other issues, then the reliability of the line is affected, as well the maximum achievable speed.

 But for good lines, this is typically a very stable and consistent connection.
 But just because the modem syncs to the DSLAM at 15Mbps, does not mean that that’s how much data you can actually pull through it, per the discussion about backhauls above.

 We’ve measured many DSL lines that sag from 15 down to 3 Mbps during peak evening hours.
 Here is an example of that:

 Router to in-home devices

 The router itself is rarely a ‘speed’ bottleneck itself (in terms of limiting the rate), but it can definitely have an enormous impact on quality if it fails to manage their traffic appropriately.
 This later issue is where most ISP-supplied units fail miserably, and many third-party units are not much better.
-This uncontrolled traffic causes severe latency (lag) that leads to a huge impact on perceived performance and is discussed in greater detail below.
+This uncontrolled traffic causes severe latency (lag) known as Bufferbloat, that leads to a huge impact on perceived performance and is discussed in greater detail below.